10 Best Undervalued Stocks for December 2025

 Risk Factors

-- Regulatory pressures affecting healthcare reimbursement rates
+- Regulatory scrutiny affecting healthcare pricing and consolidation

-- Competitive pressures from other healthcare insurers and providers
+- Competitive pressure from other healthcare insurers

 | Metric | Value |